linjunpop/receipt_verifier/README.md

 # ReceiptVerifier

-Verify iTunes receipt with the App Store.
+Verify iOS App receipt with the App Store.

 ⚠️ Only iOS 7 style app receipt is supported.